gameplay3d/gameplay/README.md

 If you are unsure if your problem is a bug then post on the [Help Forum](http://www.gameplay3d.org/forums/viewforum.php?f=3).

 ## Feature Requests
 Please post feature requests on the [Feature Request Forum](http://www.gameplay3d.org/forums/viewforum.php?f=4).
-Approved feature requests will be added to the github issues list.
+Approved feature requests will be added to the github backlog issues list.

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,